SIX SONGS AND ROMANCES (LIEDER UND ROMANZEN) FOR FOUR-VOICE

 Translation

 0:00 [m.
-1]--Lines 1-2.
+1]--Lines

-The beginning is strong, but steadily
+1-2.
+The beginning is strong, but steadily diminishes in

-begin on an upbeat while the sopranos follow them on the downbeat at a
+upbeat while the sopranos follow them on the downbeat at a

 slightly faster speed, coming together at the end of each